bdadam/continuous-journey-as24/markdown.md

 - no physical hardware
 - no VMWare or other virtualization => we know what we get from an EC2 server
 - No common dependency on the database

 ---

+# Data-driven

+???

+- tracking
+- data analytics

+---

+# Cost awareness

+- Cost is not hidden anymore
+- Cost can be estimated in advance
+- Cost is monitored on a service level

+???

+---